InformaticsMatters/squonk/openshift/templates/README.md

 oc process -p INFRA_NAMESPACE=$OC_INFRA_PROJECT -f infra-pvc-minishift.yaml | oc create -f -
 ```

-After completing you shoudl see something like this:
+After completing you should see something like this:

 ```
 $ oc get pvc